Animation / Tinga Tinga Tales

 - Big Good: Lion.

-- Breaking the Fourth Wall: Guinea Fowl does this at the end of the meerkat episode.
+- Breaking the Fourth Wall: Monkey talks to the audience in the beginning of the end of every episode.
+Also, Guinea Fowl does this at the end of the meerkat episode.

 - Bowdlerise: The story of "Why Mosquito Buzzes in People's Ears" traditionally has mosquito start a riot that causes owl to quit her job of raising the sun.
 In the original folktale, it is because the riot killed one of her babies and she wants revenge.
 Here, the owl herself is simply knocked unconscious.